haberdashPI/empriser/plans.md

 # Stage 6: simple location generation

-In this stage I create a method to generate cities and dungeons on the map.
+In this stage I create a method to generate locations for cities and dungeons on the map.

 # Stage 7: detailed location generation

 In this stage I make it possible to zoom in to a particular city or dungeons and generate details of that location.

+This is essentially an new application within the world generation, and will likely involve a separate plan document.

 # Stage 8: improved graphics